AhmadAkramDev/AhmadAkramDev/README.md

 ## About Me

-I am Ahmad Akram, a passionate and detail-oriented Computer Science graduate with a CGPA of **3.71/4.00**.
-I specialize in **Flutter** and **Dart** programming languages, with proven expertise in creating intuitive and dynamic digital solutions.
-My journey in mobile application development has equipped me with a strong foundation in modern frameworks, state management, and API integrations.
-I take pride in turning innovative ideas into functional, user-centric applications.
+I am Ahmad Akram, a passionate and detail-oriented Computer Science graduate with a CGPA of **3.71/4.00**, specializing in **Flutter** and **Dart** programming languages.
+I have extensive experience in designing, developing, and maintaining user-friendly mobile applications.
+I thrive on turning creative concepts into functional, user-centric solutions, leveraging modern frameworks, state management techniques, and seamless API integrations.

-Currently, I am actively seeking roles in **Programming**, **Flutter Development**, and **Android/iOS Development** to utilize my technical expertise and contribute to impactful real-world projects.
+Currently, I am actively seeking roles in **Programming**, **Flutter Development**, and **Android/iOS Development** to further enhance my expertise and contribute to meaningful real-world projects.

 ---